Skip to main content

 Outer Ear

-This is the visible portion, as well as the external ear canal that forms a slightly "S" shaped channel to the eardrum.
-The external canal is about one inch long, formed of cartilage and bone and lined with a thin layer of skin that is very sensitive to pain.
-The outer ear is subject to infection, injury, wax build-up, foreign bodies, itching, and body growths (called Surfer's Ear).
+This is the visible portion of the ear, as well as the external auditory (ear) canal, the channel to the eardrum.
+The external canal is about one inch long, formed of cartilage and bone, and lined with a thin layer of skin that is very sensitive to pain.
+The outer ear is subject to infection, injury, wax build-up, foreign bodies, and itching, amongst other things.

-This refers to the ear drum, tiny ear bones and air spaces behind the drum.
-The Eustachean tube connects this portion to the throat.
+This refers to the tympanic membrane (ear drum), tiny ear bones, and air spaces behind the ear drum.
+The middle ear is separated from the outer ear by the tympanic membrane and is connected to the throat by the Eustachian tube.
 The middle ear is sensitive to pressure changes and easily troubled by nose and throat infections and allergies.
 Chronic infections, injuries, or very loud noises can lead to hearing loss.

 Inner Ear

 This is the deepest part of the ear.
-It controls our balance and houses the nerve endings that carry messages to the brain.
-The inner ear is susceptible to injury, loud noise, infection, chemical toxicity, chronic disease and birth defects that can cause hearing loss, loss of balance or ringing in the ears.
+It controls balance and houses nerve endings that carry messages to the brain.
+The inner ear is susceptible to injury, loud noise, infection, chemical toxicity, chronic disease, and birth defects that can cause hearing loss, loss of balance, or ringing in the ears (tinnitus).

 Common Ear Problems

-- Swimmer's Ear (external otitis) is inflammation of the lining of the external canal due to either prolonged water exposure or irritation caused by vigorous "cleaning" with Q-tips, hair pins, paper clips, etc. Symptoms vary from mild itching to severe pain, drainage and mild hearing loss.
-The prescribed treatment is generally antibiotic drops, keeping ears dry, and/or no further use of Q-tips.
+• Swimmer's Ear (external otitis) is an inflammation of the lining of the external canal due to prolonged water exposure or irritation caused by "cleaning" or “scratching” with Q-tips/cotton swabs, hair pins, paper clips, etc. Symptoms vary from mild itching to severe pain, drainage, and mild hearing loss.
+Treatment generally includes antibiotic drops, keeping ears dry, and avoiding further use of Q-tips/cotton swabs, hair pins, paper clips, etc.

-- Surfer's Ear (exostosis) is found among salt water enthusiasts, usually males aged 20-39.
-Possibly due to cold water, the bony portion of the external canal becomes thickened and eventually creates a knob-like projection.
-Over time, several of these growths may close the ear canal causing significant hearing loss.
+• Surfer's Ear (exostosis) is a condition typically seen in saltwater enthusiasts where the bony portion of the external canal becomes thickened and eventually creates knob-like projections, possibly due to cold water exposure.
+Over time, these growths may close the ear canal causing significant hearing loss.
 The condition is painless and may go unnoticed for a number of years until hearing loss becomes obvious.
 Surgical correction by a specialist may be necessary to restore normal hearing.

-- Middle Ear Infection (otitis media) is inflammation of the middle ear causing pressure changes (popping), severe pain, fever, hearing loss andsometimes dizziness.
-If the eardrum perforates, a pus-like or bloody drainage will flow from the affected ear.
-These symptoms may follow a cold or sore throat.
-Treatment is usually an antibiotic and a decongestant.
-Recurring otitismedia may require special surgical correction placing tubes in the eardrums.
+• Middle Ear Infection (otitis media) is an inflammation of the middle ear causing fever, pressure changes (popping), severe pain, hearing loss, and dizziness.
+If the eardrum perforates, a bloody or purulent drainage may flow from the affected ear.
+The symptoms of otitis media may follow a cold or sore throat.
+Treatment depends on physical exam findings but generally includes use of decongestant and fever/pain-reducing medications.
+Recurring otitis media may require special surgical correction placing tubes in the eardrums.

-- Ringing or Buzzing Noise in the Ear (tinnitus) may develop due to exposure to loud noise, viral infection, head injury, excessive use of some medications (such as aspirin) and smoking.
+• Ringing or Buzzing of the Ear (tinnitus) may develop due to exposure to loud noise, smoking, viral infection, head injury, or excessive use of certain medications, such as aspirin.
 This symptom should be evaluated by an ear specialist.

-- Loud, intense noise can lead to permanent hearing loss.
+• Loud, intense noise can lead to permanent hearing loss.
 For unprotected ears, 80 decibels and up (jet engines, rock concerts, factory noise) can cause nerve deafness that cannot be corrected.
-Ear plugs, ear protectors and avoiding loud noises may save your hearing.
+Use ear plugs/ear protectors and avoid loud noises.

-- Ear aches require medical attention and strict adherence to medical advice.
-If you are given an antibiotic, follow the directions and finish all of it.
+• Earaches require medical attention and strict adherence to medical advice.
+If treatment includes an antibiotic, follow all directions from the medical provider for therapy completion.